 The Woodlands Hotel Fairy Trail is located in Limerick and can be explored at no charge.
-The little fairy houses were only discovered in 2015 by accident when our farmer Jim was cutting trees on the grounds.
-However researchers have identified that the Woodlands has been inhabited by mystical creatures for thousands of years.
+The little fairy houses were only discovered in 2015 by accident when farmer Jim was cutting trees on the grounds.
+However, researchers have identified that the Woodlands has been inhabited by mystical creatures for thousands of years.

 Come with the kids and search for more communities within the trees.
 There is no fee or charge.
 Maps and fairy dust can all be collected at reception.

 Terra Nova is one of Ireland’s best known small, privately owned gardens and it is located near Kilmallock, Co Limerick.
 A beautiful garden that has won many awards over the years.
 Behind the garden is a fairy fort that has been there for many thousands of years and an even older one once stood where the garden is now..
 Adults €6

 Glenview Gardens is located in West Cork and contains 3 glorious acres that are full of surprises.
 From Hobbit Houses, Japanese and Chinese Gardens, sunken gardens and of course the Woodland Fairy Trail.
 There is a lovely tea room and lots of picnic areas to enjoy.
 Admission: Adults €5; Children €3 (age 4-16); Under 4’s free.

 The Fairy Garden was donated to the hospital by two Longford women.
 The garden, is open to the public and is there for children coming for a sleepover at the hospital to enjoy, comprises of beautiful plants, fairy houses, a wishing well and a fairy trail, where children can explore the trees in the hospitals’ grounds to find the resident fairies.
 A wishing chair was artfully crafted by the maintenance team at the hospital and added to the garden.

 Have you spotted any Fairy Forts or discovered any Fairy Gardens in Ireland?